Auckland Pride Festival: History

 In June 2021, Auckland Pride Festival also announced The Queer Agenda, a programme of year-round pride events.
-The purpose of this is to "[create] a platform for event organisers to promote their events from March – December, and create a unified calendar for our community and queer visitors to Auckland to connect and experience the best of what Tāmaki Makaurau has to offer."
+The purpose of this is to "[create] a platform for event organisers to promote their events from March – December, and create a unified calendar for our community and queer visitors to Auckland to connect and experience the best of what Auckland has to offer."

 "No Police at Pride"

 In 2015, the activist group People Against Prisons Aotearoa (then known as No Pride in Prisons) was formed to protest the participation of the New Zealand Police and Department of Corrections in the Auckland Pride Parade and Festival.
-People Against Prisons Aotearoa cited the conditions that transgender people face in prisons, and the systemic biases that police hold, mean that they should not participate in the festival.
+In 2016, 50 protesters, led by No Pride in Prisons, demonstrated at the Auckland Pride parade.
+The group said it was disgraceful that Auckland Pride allowed police and Corrections to march in the parade.

 At the 2015 Pride Parade, one of the protester was injured during an altercation with security staff.
 In 2016, No Pride in Prisons brought the parade to a halt with a protest coming from the opposite end of Ponsonby road to clash with the parade.
 This protest was again for the rights of transgender people in prisons.

 In 2017, the board banned the New Zealand Department of Corrections from walking in the parade as they did not follow through with their promises to improve support for queer prisoners.
 The board worked together with the Department of Corrections and the community to implement change within the prison system for queer prisoners due to the previous protests that happened in 2015 and 2016.

 In 2019 The Auckland Pride Board made the decision after a number of community hui (meetings) to not allow Police to march in their uniform for the 2019 Auckland Pride Parade.
 This decision was controversial, and a number of sponsors withdrew financial support in response, including Vodafone, NZME, ANZ, BNZ, Westpac, Fletcher Building, and SKY City.
 In response to this withdrawal, those who supported the Board's decision created a crowdfunding page, which raised $30,468.40.
 Some of those who opposed the Board's decision signed a motion of no confidence, and called for a SGM.
-This motion was defeated at a SGM on December 6, 2018.
+This motion was defeated at a SGM on 6 December 2018.

 A splinter group, "Rainbow Pride Auckland" formed to recreate a Parade, following a controversial period which saw the Auckland Pride Parade become OurMarch, a grassroots march focusing on current political issues within the extended Rainbow Community.

 At the 2020 AGM, Auckland Pride Festival voted that they will not engage in a working group with NZ Police or have a relationship with the NZ Police until the Police are able to demonstrate that they are practising anti-racist behaviours.
 The membership also voted to leave InterPride.

 Protests

 2014 saw protesters demonstrating against the Israeli Embassy's presence at the parade.

-In 2018 TERF activists disrupted the parade by holding a sign that read “stop giving kids sex hormones, protect lesbian youth.”
+In 2018 TERF activists disrupted the parade by holding a sign that read "stop giving kids sex hormones, protect lesbian youth."
 After a short while, they were asked to move by parade staff.